ohathaway/unicyclemed/README.md

 This is a start to collecting PowerShell scripts and Azure templates for Unicycle to use through Azure Lighthouse.

+By using the Serverless Framework, these tools can be managed DevOps-style through the git repo and Azure cloud resources.

 ## References